tgillstar/rubyapp/README.md

 Simple Ruby on Rails blog application

-This simple blog application with basic authenication.
+This simple blog application has CRUD capabilities with basic authenication.